aspose-total/Aspose.Total-Products/total/en/net/conversion/potm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLTX via C# or Online App" h2=".NET API for POTM to XLTX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTM file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features to help developers in their daily tasks.
+One of the features of Aspose.Total for .NET is the ability to convert POTM file to XLTX.
+This can be done in two simple steps.

+The first step is to use Aspose.Slides for .NET to export POTM to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, manipulate and convert presentations in various formats.
+It provides a wide range of features to help developers in their daily tasks.
+With Aspose.Slides for .NET, developers can easily export POTM to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTX.
+Aspose.Cells for .NET is a powerful .NET component that enables developers to create, manipulate and convert spreadsheets in various formats.
+It provides a wide range of features to help developers in their daily tasks.
+With Aspose.Cells for .NET, developers can easily convert HTML to XLTX.

+In conclusion, Aspose.Total for .NET provides a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features to help developers in their daily tasks.
+One of the features of Aspose.Total for .NET is the ability to convert POTM file to XLTX.
+This can be done in two simple steps by using Aspose.Slides for .NET and Aspose.Cells for .NET.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}